brighamandersen/approachable-backend/README.md

 ## TODO

-- deploy profile pictures and tell Taylor
+### By Today, Apr 8

+- Return back a full user from login

+### By Thu, Apr 11

-- Finish authentication
+- Finish authentication (hook in to google auth)
   - Put other routes behind requireAuth
+  - authTokens - do we need them if we have session ids

+### Eventually

+- Mass update everyone's locations (look into sockets and subscriptions)